-Here are the questions you’ll need to answer when deciding how many ducks to get in your backyard flock — and the numbers and ratios of male and female ducks in your first flock:
+Below are seven questions you’ll want to answer BEFORE deciding: a) how many ducks to get in your backyard flock, and b) the number and ratio of male and female ducks in your first flock:

 1. Why are you raising ducks?

 There’s no right or wrong answer here.
 Answers might include: